lightspeedwp/wc-gateway-peach-payments/README.txt

 - 3DSecure ready
 - PCI Compliant

-We offer premium support for this plugin.
-Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

 = Requirements =
 A Peach Payments Merchant Account.
 A WooCommerce store with “South African Rand ( R )” as the currency.